 Many of us have been to shows where we purchased a ticket to see a national touring act, but on the day of the show, three, four or even five support acts have been added to the bill with little advance notice.
 The show starts at 8 PM but the headliner doesn’t come on until 11 PM or later and is sometimes forced to play a shorter set due to curfew regulations.
-While this helps the venue’s bar tab, it doesn’t benefit the fan or any of the other acts on the bill.
+While there are arguments for and against this model, it doesn’t benefit the fan or any of the other acts on the bill.
 We have found this model sometimes discourages fans of the main artist from even purchasing a ticket, especially when the show falls on a work night.
 This is why JKB Entertainment Group will not book this type of show with any national touring act unless it’s part of a package tour or festival.
 We have been thanked by fans and many bands for taking this approach.

 (Please note that this discussion only pertains to our booking of national touring acts.
 We have no issue with local music showcases, multiple bands performing at charity events, or venues who host local music nights with several acts as long as the shows are billed as such).